n8peace/Banana-Clock/docs/ios-app.md

 ## Overview

-The DayStart iOS app is a hyper-personalized, AI-powered alarm clock built with SwiftUI that transforms the morning routine through intelligent content delivery and user engagement features.
+The Banana Clock iOS app is a hyper-personalized, AI-powered alarm clock built with SwiftUI that transforms the morning routine through intelligent content delivery and user engagement features.

 ## Core Features